Leonerli2/leonerli2.github.io/_posts/2025-01-15-masters-thesis-embedded-motor-driver.markdown

 tags: [Embedded Systems, Motor Control, Military Applications, Hardware Design]
 ---

 My Master's thesis represents the culmination of my academic journey at ETH Zürich, focusing on a cutting-edge application that bridges embedded systems, motor control, and defense technology.
-In collaboration with Arma Suisse, I developed a custom dual motor controller for high-performance Pan-Tilt Units (PTUs) specifically designed for drone detection in restricted airspace.
+I developed a custom dual motor controller for high-performance Pan-Tilt Units (PTUs) specifically designed for optical drone detection in restricted airspace.

 ## The Challenge

 Monitoring airspace for unauthorized drones is increasingly critical.
-Optical detection offers key advantages over radar: drones are small, lightweight, and can even be controlled via fiber optic cables to avoid RF detection.
-However, detecting them at long range requires zoom-capable optics with a narrow field of view.
-Deploying multiple fixed cameras becomes impractical as the zoom factor increases, making a single camera mounted on a PTU the more efficient solution.
+Optical detection offers key advantages over radar & RF, making it a complimentary solution.
+However, detecting UAV's at long range requires zoom-capable optics with a narrow field of view.
+Deploying multiple fixed cameras in every direction becomes impractical as the zoom factor increases, making a single camera mounted on a PTU the more efficient solution.

 The breakthrough lies in combining PTUs with event-based cameras (Dynamic Vision Sensors).
 Unlike traditional frame-based cameras, DVS cameras mimic the biological retina by recording asynchronous pixel intensity changes as discrete events.
 This provides high temporal resolution, low latency, wide dynamic range, and resilience to motion blur - perfect for detecting fast-moving targets.